 - Glute Test 4: Sitting Time.
 Even if you run 50 miles a week and then spend the majority or remainder of your day sitting down (at a desk, in a car, on the couch, etcetera), you are essentially turning your glute muscles off.

 Glute Activation Exercises

 Let’s wake up those glutes!
-These exercises can be done every day, but aim to do them at least two to three times each week.
+How often should you do glute activation exercises?
+When you’re sitting a lot in your daily life, it’s best to do these exercises every day.
+If that’s not feasible, aim to do them at least two to three times each week.